 About

-NHSScotland is committed to playing its part in tackling the climate crisis and became the first national health service in the UK to commit to becoming a net-zero organisation.
+NHSScotland is committed to playing its part in tackling the climate crisis.

 The risks that are faced from climate change are the greatest threats to health this century.
 Health care emissions contribute to the climate crisis, and it is essential there is a focus on ways to make the NHS more environmentally sustainable and reducing environmental impacts while helping to maintain high standards of patient care.